graceyehyunkim/CodePathWk8/README.md

 Vulnerability #1: IDOR

 ![Alt Text](https://github.com/graceyehyunkim/CodePathWk8/blob/master/idor_r.gif)

 Vulnerability #2: CSRF

 ## Notes

-Describe any challenges encountered while doing the work

 CSRF has not been demonstrated in my class as of now.
 Red's second vulnerability is concluded upon process of elimination.